Germán Pezzella: Senior

-In October 2017, Pezzella received his first call-up to Argentina national team for the 2018 FIFA World Cup qualification against Peru, respectively the same year on 5 October and Ecuador 10 October.
+In October 2017, Pezzella received his first call-up to Argentina national team for the 2018 FIFA World Cup qualification against Peru and Ecuador, respectively the same year on 5 and 10 October.
 On 11 November, he debuted in a 1–0 friendly draw against Russia.
 In May 2018, Pezzella was named in the Argentina national team's preliminary 35-man squad for the 2018 FIFA World Cup in Russia, but did not make the final 23.

 On 27 March 2019, Pezzella served as captain of Argentina in an away 1–0 friendly win against Morocco.
 He was included in Argentina's 26-man squad for the 2022 FIFA World Cup, coming on as a substitute in extra-time of the final as his country won a third world title by defeating France on penalties.

 In June 2024, Pezzella was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América.